cleanprof/cleanprof/README.md

 # Cleanprof Website

 This is the documentation of the Cleanprof website project.
-This website is live in [here](https://vandercoder.github.io/cleanprof/)
+This website is currently live in [here](https://vandercoder.github.io/cleanprof/)

 ### How to Run
 1. Clone/Download this repository